bitgapp/Cursr/README.md

 <img src="assets/github_banner.jpg" width="100%"/>

-# [OUT OF DATE] Roadmap update coming soon
+# Last update: 2023 Aug 05

 # Info

-Cursr is a cross-platform utility application for optimizing mouse movements by creating custom links/portals between borders in a multiple display setup, but can also be useful to some with a single display setup.
-It was initially created to solve issue of mouse getting stuck on edges between 2 screens with different resolution as other existing solutions were not working as expected and/or did not provide nice user experience.
-Currently Cursr is being continuously developed to further improve and add ways of using mouse in more efficient ways, next major feature being Virtual KVM allowing to use one mouse and keyboard for multiple devices as well as share files and more.
+Cursr is a cross-platform utility application for optimizing mouse movements between displays and multiple devices by creating custom links/portals between borders in a multiple display and device setups, but can also be useful to some with a single display setup.
+It was initially created to solve issue of related to using inputs like mouse across multiple displays, but now it also includes keyboard and clipboard sharing for multiple device users.
+Cursr was created because other existing solutions in the market did not work for me and there had to be more people that were also looking for better solution.

 Cursr is created and developed by a single developer full-time without any funding, therefore purchase of Cursr not only gives you access to advanced (Pro) features, but it also greatly supports the project and makes it sustainable for the developer to keep working on it full-time, meaning you'll get updates with new features and any bugs/issues fixed.